MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-query-hierarchical-data.md

 ## Define hierarchical data

-With Common Data Service, hierarchical data structures are supported by *self-referential* one-to-many (1:N) relationships of the related records.
+With Common Data Service, hierarchical data structures are supported by *self-referential* one-to-many (1:N) relationships of the related rows.

 > [!NOTE]
 > *Self-referential* means that the table is related to itself.
-For example, the account table has a lookup column to associate it with another account table record.
+For example, the account table has a lookup column to associate it with another account table row.

 When a self-referential one-to-many (1:N) relationship exists, in the relationship definition the **Hierarchical** option is available to be set to **Yes**.